p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 	 #Metrics change as products evolve - new products have basic metrics close to top line/bottom line of business, mature     products have more detailed/custom metrics like number of engaged users >30 sec watch time<br>
     #Do not use vanity and non-actionable metrics<br>
     #Try to use absolute metrics than rates to avoid base effect<br>
-    #Do not forget the timeframe of measuring the metric (e.g. no. of new signups weekly)<br>
+    #Do not forget the timeframe of measuring the metric (e.g. no. of new sign ups weekly)<br>
     #Avoid competition benchmarking metrics like market share unless necessary.
 For e.g. new business launch<br>
     #You can also measure metrics as target vs actuals like quarter to date
 </i>

-<u>Tradeoffs</u>
+<u>Trade offs</u>

-It is recommended to critique your metrics by discussing any broader risks and foreseen fallbacks.
+It is recommended to critique your metrics by discussing any broader risks and foreseen fallback.
 You can discuss the counter metrics to highlight cannibalisation, overuse and customer satisfaction issues. <br>
 E.g. If a product feature is newly launched, it is important to closely track the customer reactions on social media, customer support issues, bugs, resolution time, and various platform performance indicators like downtime, # bugs, average load time etc. <br>
 Tracking edge-cases or failure rates such as <i> no matches, no results page, inactive users </i> are also key metrics to measure success of products depending on their maturity and business relevance.